tugcanolgun/SWE573/README.md

 Cryptocial is rather experimental tweeter & cryptocurrency correlation analyzer.
 This project is being build for the SWE573 class in Bogazici University under the supervision of Prof. Dr. Suzan Uskudarli.

 ## Idea
 The main purpose of this project is to find a correlation between cryptocurrency prices and twitter chatter.
-The trends of cryptocurrencies with different date ranges and frequencies will be analyzed and depending on the sedimental analysis of the given cryptocurrency results, analysis will be carried.
+The trends of cryptocurrencies with different date ranges and frequencies will be analyzed and depending on the sentiment analysis of the given cryptocurrency results, analysis will be carried.

 ### Libraries and languages
 For backend services Python 3.6 will be used along with Django 2.0.2.